A lot of people are wondering whether it’s legal or even possible to get a teaching job in China without a bachelor’s degree. So, let’s talk about it.

 - Over 18 years old

-Of course, there are pros and cons to doing a teaching internship.
-For one thing, X visas are generally only valid for six months and secondly, you won’t get paid very much.
+There are pros and cons to doing a teaching internship.
+For one thing, X visas are generally only valid for six months, and secondly, you won’t get paid very much.

 However, if you don’t have a degree yet and going to teach English in China is your dream, then doing an internship is a great option!